sjbylo/container-workshop/09-cicd-getting-started/README.md

 In this lab  you will create a CI/CD Pipeline based on Jenkins.
 The Pipeline is made up of three stages:
-- building the app, then
+- building the application, then
-- deploying the app and then
+- deploying the application and then
-- testing the app.
+- testing the application.

 If you have not already done do, fetch your source code: